microsoft/Trace/README.md

 ## LLM API Setup

-Currently we rely on AutoGen for LLM caching and API-Key management.
+Currently we rely on LiteLLM or AutoGen for LLM caching and API-Key management.
+By default, LiteLLM is used.
+Please the documentation there to set the right environment variables for keys and end-point urls.
-AutoGen relies on `OAI_CONFIG_LIST`, which is a file you put in your working directory.
+On the other hand, AutoGen relies on `OAI_CONFIG_LIST`, which is a file you put in your working directory.
 It has the format of:

 ```json lines
 [